element-hq/element-x-android/README.md

 Element X Android is a [Matrix](https://matrix.org/) Android Client provided by [element.io](https://element.io/).

-The application is a total rewrite of [Element-Android](https://github.com/element-hq/element-android) using the [Matrix Rust SDK](https://github.com/matrix-org/matrix-rust-sdk) underneath and targeting devices running Android 7+.
+The application is a complete rewrite of [Element-Android](https://github.com/element-hq/element-android) using the [Matrix Rust SDK](https://github.com/matrix-org/matrix-rust-sdk) underneath and targeting devices running Android 7.0 or later.
 The UI layer is written using [Jetpack Compose](https://developer.android.com/jetpack/compose), and the navigation is managed using [Appyx](https://github.com/bumble-tech/appyx).

 Learn more about why we are building Element X in our blog post: [https://element.io/blog/element-x-experience-the-future-of-element/](https://element.io/blog/element-x-experience-the-future-of-element/).